25 Self Care Sunday Ideas for Recharging Yourself

 While you’re at it, try coloring.
 Color therapy is a great way to relax, it's fun for kids and adults, and it can improve your ability to concentrate.
 It helps you clear your mind, get centered, and express yourself.

-23. Do some stretchingwoman in white sports bra and black leggings doing yogaStretching can help increase blood flow and release endorphins.
+Do some stretchingStretching can help increase blood flow and release endorphins.
 It also helps build strength in the muscles, increases flexibility, and can make you feel more relaxed and energetic.

 Gratitude is a great way to change your outlook on life.
 If you can focus on the positives, then you can enjoy a better quality of life.
 Try this: Make a list of 10 things that are important in your life and write down why you're grateful for each of them.